Florence in Codington County, South Dakota — The American Midwest (Upper Plains)

 Erected by In Memory of Bert and Mary Drake.

 Other nearby markers.
+At least 1 other marker is within 14 miles of this marker, measured as the crow flies.
 Forsburg Park Sundial (approx. 13.9 miles away).

 Categories. • Cemeteries & Burial Sites • Churches & Religion • Settlements & Settlers •

 More.
 Search the internet for Dexter Cemetery.

 Credits.
 This page was last revised on February 7, 2017.
 This page originally submitted on February 5, 2017, by Ruth VanSteenwyk of Aberdeen, South Dakota.
 This page has been viewed 156 times since then and 22 times this year.
 Photos: 1, 2, 3. submitted on February 5, 2017, by Ruth VanSteenwyk of Aberdeen, South Dakota. • Bill Pfingsten was the editor who published this page.